Saint-Germain l'Auxerrois

 The Church of Saint-Germain l'Auxerrois (/fr/) is a medieval Catholic church in the 1st arrondissement of Paris, directly across from the Louvre Palace.
 It was named for Saint Germanus of Auxerre, a medieval bishop of Auxerre, who became a papal envoy and met Saint Genevieve, the patron saint of Paris, on his journeys.
 Genevieve is reputed to have converted Queen Clotilde and her husband, French king Clovis I to Christianity at the tomb of Saint Germain in Auxerre.

 The current church was built in the 13th century, with major modifications in the 15th and 16th centuries.
 From 1608 until 1806, it was the parish church for inhabitants of the Louvre, and the church contains the tombs of many notable artists and architects who worked on the palace.
-During the reconstruction following the Notre-Dame fire on the nearby Ile de la Cite, the cathedral's regular services have been moved to Saint-Germain l'Auxerrois.
+During the reconstruction of Notre-Dame cathedral on the nearby Île de la Cité following the 2019 fire, the cathedral's regular services were moved to Saint-Germain l'Auxerrois.